Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

 - Area: 20
 - Speed: 12
 - Seal Speed: 28
+- Status: Stun 15, (Range) Knockback

 Effects: In addition to targeting anyone in its area, anyone between the user and its eventual destination is also a target.
-Shinkuu Taigyoku is unblockable, and enemies do not receive the benefit of partial defense against it.
+Shinkuu Taigyoku is unblockable.
 Anyone hit is knocked back to the far end of its range.
 Shinkuu Taigyoku inflicts Blunt wounds, and the severity of any wounds it inflicts is increased by one category (minor to major, severe to critical, and so forth).
-Anyone hit who fails a status roll is inflicted with a Stun 15.

 #### --( Taifuu no Me - Eye of the Storm )--
 A powerful wind technique, this emanates an incredibly powerful wind, starting about a foot away from you and pushing away in all directions.
 Though not directly harmful itself, it's incredibly difficult to fight through, and will only grow more so as each wind jutsu you perform strengthens the storm.